kgorecki/junction_2019/README.md

 Integration with Google | To be discussed with Google | Future Mobile Apps | React Native | Future
 Smartwatch apps | Depending on brand | Future

+## More detailed description
+Is in file life saver.pdf